Skip to main content

 Palm Wine

-Traditional fermented beverage made from palm tree sap.
-Sweet when fresh, more alcoholic as it ferments.
-Popular in rural areas and traditional ceremonies.
+A fermented drink tapped from palm tree sap.
+Sweet when fresh, it grows stronger as it ferments through the day.
+Common in rural areas and at traditional ceremonies.

 wine2-7%